RoyzLevy/RoyzLevy/README.md

 ### Hey!👋
-My name is Roy Levy, and I'm a CS student at Bar-Ilan University.
+My name is Roy Levy, and I'm a Computer Science graduate from Bar-Ilan University.
-I really love coding and currently working on some cool projects.
+I really love coding and working on cool projects.
 LinkedIn: https://www.linkedin.com/in/royzlevy/

 <!--